Gaurang-1402/ChatPuppy/README.md

 # ChatPuppy: Control Robot dog with Natural Language

-ChatPuppy showcases the power of Language Logic Models (LLMs) by allowing users to control robot dogs using simple, natural language instructions.
-The system currently operates within a simulated environment for testing and development purposes.
+ChatPuppy is an innovative project that unites Language Logic Models (LLMs) with the control of robot dogs.
+It enables users to command robot dogs using uncomplicated, everyday language.
+The project operates on ROS2 (Robot Operating System) Humble and runs simulations in the Gazebo environment, ensuring a reliable and realistic testing platform for robot dog behavior.

+Complementing ChatPuppy is a straightforward web application, providing an easy-to-use interface for users to input commands.
+This melding of leading-edge technology with a user-friendly interface allows controlling robot dogs to be both accessible and intuitive.

+While ChatPuppy is currently operating within a simulated environment for comprehensive testing and development, it is also designed for real-world application.
+This means it has the potential to translate ordinary language into precise commands for actual robot dogs when necessary.

 Key features include:
 - A user-friendly web application providing an interactive interface for robot puppy control